jacoelho/redis-cluster/README.md

 # redis-cluster

-redis cluster made easy.
+redis cluster auto-assemble and auto-healing using an AWS auto scaling group.

 ## How it works

+* setup an auto scaling group in multiple availability zones
+* setup redis-cluster to run at startup (upstart,cloud-init,etc)
-* retrieves redis cluster members from aws tag
+* redis-cluster retrieves redis cluster members from aws tag
 * based on availability zones assigns masters and slaves nodes

 ## Usage